-Overview:
+OVERVIEW:

-Congratulations on your choice of the SINGLE RECTIFIER 50.
+Congratulations on your choice of the DUAL RECTIFIER TREM-O-VERB.
 You have purchased a handbuilt instrument of the finest quality and craftsmanship.
-A unique blend of yesteryears' black magic power section design combined with our race-shop approach to finely tuned, high gain pre-amp circuitry leaves the RECT-O 50 standing alone...instantly a classic destined for vintage status.
-With two channels housing four definitive and distinctly different Modes, a complete array of amazing guitar sounds can be obtained quickly and easily.
+A unique blend of yesteryears' black magic power section design combined with our race-shop approach to finely tuned, high gain pre-amp circuitry leaves the TREM-O-VERB standing alone...instantly a classic destined for vintage status.
+With two channels housing four definitive and distinctly different Modes, a complete array of supremely dialed guitar sounds can be obtained quickly and easily.
+Add to this Patented Switchable Rectifiers (Tube/Silicon Diode,) and Channel Cloning (TM,) a hard Bypassable / Channel Assignable FX Loop, Spongy / Bold A.C.
+Power, Reverb, Tremolo and you've got the most performance packed, bodacious self contained guitar amp ever.
+And if all these features don't tell the truth about the TREM-O-VERB...how about the on board Bias Switch that enables you to use either 6L6 or EL34 power tubes.
+Customize this dynamic power section for the tube style that fits your music best!

-Looking to the Rear Panel assures that all your interfacing needs are covered.
-A Parallel Effects Loop with a MIX control provides tone insurance for even those questionable effects.
-To use the SINGLE RECTIFIER 50 in larger rack systems, or to interface to other power sections, the SLAVE jack and is a welcome feature.
-Two speaker jack combinations have been provided - two 4 Ohm and one 8 Ohm - to ensure the proper impedance match to many types of speaker enclosures.
+Looking to the rear panel assures that all your interfacing needs are covered.
+A Parallel Effects Loop with a Mix Control provides tone insurance for even those questionable effects.
+To use the TREM-O-VERB in larger rack systems, or to interface to other power sections, the Slave Jack and Level Control is a welcome feature.
+Three speaker jack combinations have been provided... two 4 Ohm, two 8 Ohm and one 16 Ohm - to ensure the proper impedance match to many types of speaker enclosures.
 The other features will prove to be quite valuable to you and further along in this manual they are covered extensively.